 There is, of course, the iconic, romantic story of the Little Mermaid by Hans Christian Andersen, but there are also the thrilling crime novels by Jussi Adler-Olsen.

-Very recommendable is the book Countrymen by Bo Lidegaard dealing with the rescue of the Danish Jews to Sweden that I’ve mentioned above in the Ethnics section.
+Also, very recommendable is the book Countrymen by Bo Lidegaard dealing with the rescue of the Danish Jews to Sweden that I’ve mentioned above in the Ethnics section.

 If you choose to pin this post for later, please use one of these pictures: